Nurse Leader Fellows Leadership Team

 A nationally recognized researcher and expert focused on issues related to advertising, marketing and brand management, H. Rao Unnava’s background includes extensive experience in conducting, directing and translating marketing research to understand consumer behavior.
 As dean and professor of the UC Davis Graduate School of Management, he prepares the next generation of inspired, innovative and collaborative leaders who are committed to making a positive impact.
 He teaches courses on marketing management and strategy, marketing research, consumer behavior, promotional strategy, human memory processes and international marketing.
 He is one of the founders of Angie’s List, served on company boards, and testified as an expert witness several times.
 His research and policy expertise include brand loyalty, consumer response to advertising, as well as sales promotions and consumer memory.

-Associate Director, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Associate Director, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

-Associate Professor, Betty Irene Moore School of Nursing
+Associate Professor Emeritus, Betty Irene Moore School of Nursing

-Associate Director of Operations, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Associate Director of Operations, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

-Assistant Dean for Interprofessional Programs, Betty Irene Moore School of Nursing and UC Davis School of Medicine
+Senior Assistant Dean for Strategic Initiatives, Betty Irene Moore School of Nursing and UC Davis School of Medicine

-Program Manager, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Program Manager, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

 As dean and professor at the Betty Irene Moore School of Nursing, Stephen J. Cavanagh leads the School of Nursing and collaborates with the interprofessional Nursing Science and Health-Care Leadership Graduate Group in the operation of five graduate degree programs as well as development of new programs.
 With a passion for health care workforce development and maximizing the use of advanced practice nurses, his research explores the understanding of innovation within the almost unique regulatory framework in which nursing operates — and the need for it within nursing education due to projected nurse shortages — a growing elderly population and the rise of technology in health care.

 The national advisory council is a diverse group of leaders with exceptional impact in health and health care.
-The council provides inspiration and aspiration for strategies and planning, with input on all aspects of the Betty Irene Moore Fellowships for Nurse Leaders and Innovators program.
+The council provides inspiration and aspiration for strategies and planning, with input on all aspects of the Betty Irene Moore Fellowship for Nurse Leaders and Innovators.
 Council leaders meet with fellows at the annual convocation and serve as mentors or help facilitate mentorship connections for fellows.

 Professor and Presidential Chair, UCSF School of Medicine